mjschreier1/invoice-management-app/README.md

 ![Clientelements Desktop View](./clientelements.png)

 ## Local Installation
 Fork and clone this repository.
-From the root of the repository, run `createdb invoice_reocrds && cd server && node app.js` and `cd ../client && npm start`.
+From the root of the repository, run `npm i && createdb invoice_reocrds && cd server && node app.js` and `cd ../client && npm i && npm start`.
 Note that you will need to have Node.js, Postgres, and psql installed on your local machine in order to run the app locally.

 ## Future Features
 * Email receipts